Welcome to the Algorithms for Computational Linguistics (ACL) Group!

 life to publishing, so why rush during your PhD then? :P

 John Hopcroft got tenured after the publication of his second paper.
-Well I know it was in the old days but still we should have a classically-oriented mindset rather than aiming for short-term and low-impact goals.
+Well I know it was in the old days but still we should have a classical mindset rather than aiming for short-term and low-impact goals.

 - People is always more important than research projects.